 Introducing a universal DP will remove costs across supply chains particularly in relation to printing and distributing paper passports and stickers.
 The key ones are outlined briefly here.
-Refer to appendix 11.10 for more detail on how these figures have been calculated.
+Refer to appendix 11.12 for more detail on how these figures have been calculated.
 Please note, all figures have been rounded down to the nearest thousand.

-- a) The cost of passport and sticker printing and distribution across GB is calculated to be £337k per year with that cost being borne by growers, merchants and assurance bodies. - b) Processor paper passport storage costs.
+- a) The cost of passport and sticker printing and distribution across GB is calculated to be £340k.
+Subtracting the cost of passports printed for oilseed rape deliveries into crushing plants leaves a figure of £327k per year with that cost being borne by growers, merchants and assurance bodies. - b) Processor paper passport storage costs.
 Surveys indicated that some processor businesses pay for paper passport archiving and storage off-site.
-Across industry this is calculated to be £50k per year. - c) Processor food safety audit costs.
-An analysis of audit processes across processor businesses has indicated potential to save time.
-This is based on it being easier and quicker to find a specific passport with a digital system compared to searching through paper passport archives.
-This is calculated to be £45k per year. - d) Haulier time saving at intake with fewer delays caused by illegibility and sticker problems and by arriving with an incomplete passport.
+Across industry this is calculated to be £5k per year. - c) Haulier time saving at intake with fewer delays caused by illegibility and sticker problems and by arriving with an incomplete passport.
+A month-long survey undertaken by UK Flour Millers in November 2023, indicates that 3% of all passports received have an issue which results in a load being held up for one of these reasons: - a.
+Incorrect or old passport version - b.
+Incorrect or missing sticker - c.
+Data points missing or illegible.

 By definition, a well-designed digital system will remove these issues, e.g., by not allowing a passport to be transferred between grower and haulier before the grower section is complete.
-An analysis of intake processes suggests that 0.5% of loads have a paper passport problem causing a delay.
-These problems would be prevented by a digital system and the reduction in waiting time cost is calculated to be £240k per year.